rgbkrk/bookstore/README.rst

     2013-08-01 13:44:25.400 [NotebookApp] The IPython Notebook is running at: http://127.0.0.1:9999/ 2013-08-01 13:44:25.400 [NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

+Bookstore can handle single checkpoints and is ready for IPython 1.0.x's multiple checkpoints (still to come in IPython).

 Installation
 ------------